IBC Innovation Awards Judges

 Dick Hobbs has been at every IBC for 25 years and in every capacity: as an exhibitor, running a marketing communications company, as a journalist, a conference chair, and as editor of IBC Daily and IBC TV News.
 Now he is a well-known independent commentator and consultant, contributor to a number of industry journals, and a regular speaker at industry events.

 Although he is fascinated by technology, throughout his career his real interest has been in the application of technology to do things better, faster or more creatively, and so is a natural supporter of the IBC Innovation Awards.

-Fergal Ringrose is editor of TVBEurope magazine and the TVB-E electronic newsletter.
-He is also editor of The IBC Daily, the official newspaper of IBC.
-Before establishing TVBEurope, Fergal was a director of Production Industry Publications Ltd in Ireland, where he launched the country’s first audiovisual business magazine, Playback, and the first guide to the Irish film and television production business, Ireland On Screen.
+From 1993 to 2013 Ringrose was editorial director of Television Broadcast (TVB)Europe magazine and the TVB-E electronic newsletter.
+Before helping to launch TVBEurope in 1993, Ringrose was a director of Production Industry Publications Ltd in Ireland, where he launched the country’s first audiovisual business magazine, Playback, and the first guide to the Irish film and television production business, Ireland On Screen.

 Prior to that he was a director of BSO Publications Ltd in London, where he was editor of International Broadcasting (formerly Systems & Operations) magazine.
-Fergal is a member of the Irish Film & Television Academy and the Royal Television Society, and holds a Master of Arts degree in communication studies from California State University at Sacramento.
+Ringrose is a Member of the Royal Television Society and the Society of Motion Picture & Television Engineers.
+He holds a Master of Arts degree in Communication Studies from California State University at Sacramento.